2023 Most Popular Online Construction Management Schools

 The average amount in student loans that construction management majors at Louisiana State University take out is $24,521.
 This translates to an average monthly loan payment of $198, based on a 10-year repayment plan.

 You’ll be in good company if you decide to attend Indiana State University.
 It ranked #2 on our 2023 Most Popular Online Construction Management Schools list.
-Indiana State is a moderately-sized public school located in the small city of Terre Haute.
+Indiana State is a medium-sized public school located in the small city of Terre Haute.

 The average amount in student loans that construction management majors at Indiana State take out is $28,687.

 Out of the 21 schools in the United States that were part of this year’s ranking, Everglades University landed the # 3 spot on the list.
-Everglades U is a small private not-for-profit school located in the city of Boca Raton.
+Everglades U is a small private not-for-profit school located in the small city of Boca Raton.

 While working on their degree, construction management majors at Everglades U accumulate an average of around $48,000 in student debt.